kvijai82/guides/publish/working-with-pipelines/working-with-pipelines.md

 ### Events pipelines

 The pipelines can be associated with an application stack in the Kabanero custom resource definition (CRD).
+Locate the `kabanero-events-pipelines.tar.gz` file for the release and update the pipelines section with the url & sha256 values (available in the kabanero-events-pipelines-tar-gz-sha256 file) for the release to use the events pipelines.
 For example:

 ```yaml
 apiVersion: kabanero.io/v1alpha1